Motivating employees can be difficult, especially in uncertain times or when change is on the horizon.

 For example, bring a problem to the team.
 Tell them this is a bottleneck the organization needs to overcome and ask them what solution they think will be best for the company to move forward successfully.

-When you include employees in finding solutions, they become more committed to executing plans to get past the problem.
+By motivating your employees and including them in finding solutions they become more committed to executing plans to get past problems.

 Understanding the impact